Tag: life

 If I could count the number of times I’ve signed into my Blog….….…....and then left it.

-y do i understand why.
+Only just today do i understand why.
 Writing this first entry after my Mom’s story has proven to be one of the most difficult and challenging transitions of my life.
 It’s like finally admitting that life does indeed go on….

 Oh, and Life has been so unceasingly busy this year.
 Go Figure.
 That I have perhaps orchestrated it that way is not lost on me.
 With no time to pause and reflect, to sit with the pain and emptiness that comes on Sunday mornings when I call her to share… hand frozen on the phone as I remember.
 When I have to make trips back to the Island on that ferry and the pain crawls in close then as I usually miss a boat and am left with no choice but to sit quietly for 2 hrs surrounded with decades of memories.
 As randomly as grocery shopping…Chocolate….Lilacs…The screwy hour hand on the clock in my kitchen……my mohair hand knitted mittens.